milenso91/BattleJS/README.md

 # BattleJS
-A simple board game for navigator
+A simple board game for browser